-TCDD004 ended at 657.0m and targeted a coincident magnetic feature and IP anomaly associated with a number of surface features, interpreted to indicate the presence of proximal potassic alteration and more distal propylitic alteration within a "classic" Porphyry alteration system.
+TCDD004 targeted a coincident magnetic feature and IP anomaly associated with a number of surface features, interpreted to indicate the presence of proximal potassic alteration and more distal propylitic alteration within a "classic" Porphyry alteration system.

-The hole intersected a sequence of altered andesitic lavas and volcanic breccias, crosscut by a number of Potassium feldspar altered monzodiorites.
-A number of zones of magnetite - chalcopyrite - pyrite - potassium feldspar veining, were intersected in the upper 300m of the hole, with visible copper sulphide (chalcopyrite) mineralisation observed, between 199.1m to 298.43m. (see ASX announcement 12th November 2018)
+TCDD004 intersected a sequence of altered andesitic lavas and volcanic breccias, cross-cut by a number of Potassium feldspar altered monzodiorites.
+A number of zones of magnetite - chalcopyrite - pyrite - potassium feldspar veining, were intersected in the upper 300m of the hole, with visible copper sulphide (chalcopyrite) mineralisation observed, between 199.1m to 298.43m. (see ASX announcement 12th November 2018).